Your surgery day is approaching fast, but do you really know what to expect?

 Another aspect of surgery day not often anticipated is the amount of adaptation required after the operation.
 If your surgery is extensive enough, you might not be able to use a hand, arm or leg for days or weeks.
 All of your normal ways of doing things, such as dressing, bathing, driving and eating might need to be altered temporarily.

-Simple everyday life might get much more complicated for you and your loved one.
-Around the house, you could need more help.
-At work, you might need a different set of responsibilities or a lighter work load.
-Try to line up friends, family members and co-workers before your surgery day so that they will be ready to help you.
+Simple everyday life might get much more complicated for both you and your loved ones.
+Around the house, you might need more help.
+At work, you might need a different set of responsibilities or a lighter workload.
+Try to line up friends, family members and co-workers before your surgery day so that they will be ready to assist you.
 It helps if you know how to ask for help too.
-All of these adaptations will most likely be temporary.
+The good thing is that all of these adaptations will most likely be temporary.
 Anticipating the need to adapt is all part of planning for surgery day.

-Over the coming days, after you have regained your senses, you will need to focus your attention on wound care and swelling control.
-The health care providers will verbally instruct you about post-surgical care and will eventually send you home with written instructions.
-Go over all the instructions when you do get home just to make sure you are doing everything correctly.
-If you have any questions at all, call your surgeon.
+Once the post-surgery fuzziness fades, you will need to focus your attention on wound care and swelling control.
+Your healthcare providers will instruct you about post-surgical care and will send you home with written instructions.
+Review the instructions when you get home to make sure you are doing everything correctly.
+If you have any questions, call your surgeon.

-Recovery should go smoothly if you know what to expect and what to do.
-In fact, your surgery day and the days immediately following surgery will go more smoothly if you realize that Pain control is paramount, Adaptation is necessary and Recovery is to be expected.
-That is PAR for the course when one has surgery on arthritic joints.
+Recovery should go smoothly if you know what to expect and what to do about it.
+In fact, your surgery day and the days following it will go more smoothly if you realize that Pain control is paramount, Adaptation is necessary and Recovery is to be anticipated.
+That is PAR for the course when you have surgery on arthritic joints.